GSG-FC03/task-for-API-G9/README.md

 ## Description:
--It is a website that includes  list of anime movies title with a breif descirption for every movie, also an image for every movie.
+- It is a website that includes  list of anime movies title with a breif descirption for every movie, also an image for every movie.

 ## Links: